bogdan-kulynych/libshe/README.md

 Given these parameters, the encryption scheme exhibits following properties:

-   - Security level is medium (62-bit)
+   - Security level is medium **(62-bit)**
-   - At least 1 multiplication can be evaluated on every bit in plaintext
+   - At least 1 multiplication can be evaluated on every bit in the ciphertext
    - The non-secure random number generator used in ciphertext compression is seeded with number 42

 Client then constructs a private key object from generated parameters: